WJ4IoT/Sunscreen/README.md

 ### Template File
+It is advised not to use the tamplate file for these binary sensors but add each sensor in "create sensors" because refressing "template entities" will make manual sensors temporarily unavailable which can result in a unwanted swich of the group binary sensor from UNSAFE to SAFE and activate the automation.

 A template file needs to be created in your template folder with following binary sensors (see ![template file](https://github.com/WJ4IoT/Sunscreen/blob/main/sunscreen_template.yaml))
 - binary_sensor.sunscreen_criteria_rain
 - binary_sensor.sunscreen_criteria_wind